Styx Audio

 Chakra.
 Analog Audio Enhancer.

-Chakra is a multi-engine analog sounding saturator and mastering-grade passive EQ that shapes harmonics differently in Mid/Side and across the spectrum for more depth, clarity and “expensive” tone, while staying surprisingly easy to dial in.
+Trusted by GRAMMY-winning engineers.
+Chakra is a multi-engine analog tone shaper: saturator + mastering-grade passive EQ, shaping Mid/Side harmonics across the spectrum for depth, clarity, and an expensive tone - easy to dial in.

 Image